For more information on each St. Peter’s activity, please contact the office at 703-536-6606.

 Each Lent, we have a multi-week Lenten program addressing an aspect of Christian life.
 In 2019, the Lenten program focused on the Book of Common Prayer.
-In 2020, participants in the Lenten program are reading and discussing In the Beginning: The Story of the King James Bible and How It Changed a Nation, a Language, and a Culture by Alister McGrath.
-The Lenten Programs begin with a simple supper of soup and bread, followed by a discussion, and close with Compline.
-Click here for more information.
+In 2020, participants in the Lenten read and discussed In the Beginning: The Story of the King James Bible and How It Changed a Nation, a Language, and a Culture by Alister McGrath.

 In addition to the weekly Adult Forums, additional adult study programs are occasionally offered.
 Starting in June 2020, our rector, the Reverend Dr. Craig Phillips, is offering an evening class (via Zoom) investigating the environment from which the New Testament emerged.
 The class will explore The New Testament in its World: An Introduction to the History, Literature, and Theology of the First Christians, by N.T.
 Wright and Michael Bird.
 Click here for more information.